Dr Christy Shucksmith-Wesley is the Co-Director of Research and Knowledge Exchange in the School of Law.

-Dr Christy Shucksmith-Wesley joined the School of Law in September 2018.
-Christy is a socio-legal researcher focused on emergency medical responses and disaster law.
-Christy's work concentrates on the role of the Red Cross Movement and WHO in emergencies and disasters.
-Christy is currently working on her second monograph 'Health and Disasters: International Law and Disaster Risk Reduction' (Elgar, 2021).
+Christy joined the School of Law in September 2018.
+Christy is a socio-legal researcher focused on law of international organisations, international humanitarian law, and international disaster law.
+Christy's work concentrates on the role of international organisations, including the the Red Cross Movement and WHO, in emergencies and disasters.
+Christy is currently working on her second monograph 'Health and Disasters: International Law and Disaster Risk Reduction' (Elgar).
 In February 2021, Christy was awarded an ESRC Impact Accelerator Award grant to research "Global Health Emergencies: Lessons for Readiness".
-Christy recently participated in the Hague Academy of International Law Centre for Research and Studies, Epidemics and International Law.
+Christy also participated in the Hague Academy of International Law Centre for Research and Studies, Epidemics and International Law.

 In 2010 Christy was awarded Economic and Social Research Council funding to undertake an MA and Ph.D. at the University of Nottingham.
 During this time, Christy was a Visiting Research Student at the Australian National University.
 Christy also conducted elite interviews with delegates from the International Committee of the Red Cross, Geneva.
 Christy published her first monograph in 2017, 'The International Committee of the Red Cross and its Mandate to Protect and Assist' (Hart, 2017).

 Christy has received a number of research grants including the International Law Fund Scholarship from the Lauterpacht Centre for International Law (University of Cambridge), Graduate School Travel Prize and Reuben Lipman Travel Scholarship (University of Nottingham), Teaching Innovation Fund (University of Lincoln), and a Graduate Teaching Associate Studentship 2017 (University of Lincoln).